Updated November 2024

 Opportunity Zones are most appropriate for accredited investors with a high-risk tolerance and a long time horizon.
 In addition to taking on development risk, you must wait ten years and follow a strict timeline to realize the tax benefits.

-You can unlock impressive tax incentives (USA) on your recent capital gains from the sale of a business, stocks, crypto, stock options, property, or other investments.
+US taxpayers can unlock impressive incentives on recent capital gains from the sale of a business, stocks, crypto, stock options, property, or other investments.
 Download our accredited investors guide to Qualified Opportunity Zone Investing today.

 Check out these other Opportunity Zone Resources to learn more: